 - Minimum cumulative grade point average of 3.0 on a 4.0 scale

-- Applications require an official academic transcript, one letter of recommendation, and a personal statement.
-Submit all materials under the Resume section.
-(Once you submit your application you will receive an email request to provide reference contact information.
+- (Once you submit your application you will receive an email request to provide reference contact information.
 Once you provide the info we will email a link to your reference to upload the letter of recommendation)

 - Schedule of proposed residency periods at Fermilab is required at time of application submission.

 - The initial application period will extend from October 1, 2022 – January 31, 2023.